 Business Loan

-A loan used to fund business operations, expansion, or purchases.
+A loan used to fund business operations, expansion, or asset purchases.

 Why It Matters for Your Business

-Choosing the right loan structure and terms can save thousands in interest and ensure payments align with your cash flow cycle.
+Choosing the right loan structure and terms can save tens of thousands in interest and ensure payments align with your cash flow cycle — the wrong loan (too short, too expensive, or wrongly secured) can starve growth or trigger default.

 Practical Tips